 Recovery is usually quite fast, though you may experience some discomfort for a few days afterwards.
 You might want to take a few days or up to a week off work but will be able to return to all normal activities in that time.
 The following are some of the ways you can manage the recovery:

-If you are experiencing pain, use a general pain reliever your treating dentist will advise o what pain relief is best for you.
+If you are experiencing pain, use a general pain reliever your treating dentist will advise what pain relief is best for you.

 For bleeding, try to avoid spitting too much blood out as this will stop the blood clot forming.
 Replace the gauze as often as necessary.